Fraction Addition and Subtraction for Grade 5

 When students add or subtract fractions, the parts must be the same size.
 That is why 1/2 + 1/4 cannot be treated as 2/6.
 Halves and fourths are not equal-sized parts.

 Students should always ask whether the fractions refer to the same whole and whether the parts match in size.
+If the unit is different, the fractions cannot be combined directly.

 Find a Common Denominator